tshepang/blog/content/computing/developer of note: Nick Coghlan.rst

 proposes that all of CPython (the language and its stdlib) should release faster.
 Nick Coghlan outlines the disadvantages with that approach in PEP 413 as well.

+One other PEP he is working on, and takes more seriously (`PEP 413`_ was more like he playing a devil's advocate, as it later transpired) is `PEP 432`_.
+There, he happens to expose his deep knowledge on CPython internals, and is also incredibly-detailed.

 He also builds and maintains a collection of notes known simply as `Nick Coghlan's Python Notes`_.
 There is much wisdom there (complete